AdminBoardman/sample-python/README.md

 # Getting Started #

-These steps will get this sample application running for you using DigitalOcean.
+These will get this sample application running for you using DigitalOcean.

 **Note: Following these steps will result in charges for the use of DigitalOcean services**